polistern/pboted_docs/docs/devs/bote/v5/packet_types.md

 # 3. Packet Types

 As of release 0.7.0, the protocol version is 5.
 It is incompatible to earlier versions.
 Version 5 clients will talk to higher versions.
 There will be at least one more protocol version at some point in the future; this version will be backwards compatible to version 5.
-All packets start with one byte for the Packet type_, followed by one byte for the Packet version.
+All packets start with one byte for the Packet type, followed by one byte for the Packet version.
 Strings in packets are UTF8 encoded.

 ## 3.1.
 Data Packets

 These are always sent wrapped in a Communication Packet (see 3.2).
-E denotes encrypted data.
+**E** denotes encrypted data.
-For supported encryption and signature algorithms, see 7.1
+For supported encryption and signature algorithms, see [7.1](cryptography.md)

 ```
    Packet Type        | Field | Data Type  | Description